 d) that the 2012 session of the ITU Council in reviewing the ITU Conformance and Interoperability Business Plan for the long-term implementation of the conformance and interoperability (C&I) programme agreed on an action plan which in particular invited this assembly to identify the appropriate study group to address the Sector’s activities related to the ITU C&I programme across all study groups,

-e) that the Plenipotentiary Conference adopted Resolution 177 (Guadalajara, 2010);
+e) that the Plenipotentiary Conference adopted Resolution 177 (Rev. Busan, 2014);

-f) that the World Telecommunication Standardization Assembly adopted Resolution 76 (Johannesburg, 2008);

-g) that the World Telecommunication Development Conference adopted Resolution 47 (Rev. Hyderabad, 2010);
+f) that the World Telecommunication Development Conference adopted Resolution 47 (Rev. Dubai, 2014);

-h) that the ITU Radiocommunication Assembly adopted Resolution ITU-R 62 (Geneva, 2012);
+g) that the ITU Radiocommunication Assembly adopted Resolution ITU-R 62 (Geneva, 2015);

-i) the progress reports presented by the Director of the Telecommunication Standardization Bureau to the Council at its 2009, 2010, 2011 and 2012 sessions and to the 2010 plenipotentiary conference;
+h) the progress reports presented by the Director of the Telecommunication Standardization Bureau to the Council at its 2013, 2014 and 2015 sessions and to the 2014 plenipotentiary conference;

-j) the importance, especially to developing countries, that ITU takes up a leading role in interoperability issues, and that this is an objective expressed by the approval of the resolutions listed under d), e), f) and g) above and the proposed C&I programme is intended to address these demands;
+i) the importance, especially to developing countries, that ITU takes up a leading role in interoperability issues, and that this is an objective expressed by the approval of the resolutions listed under d), e), f) and g) above and the proposed C&I programme is intended to address these demands;

-k) the executive summary of the ITU Conformance and Interoperability Business Plan report, highlighting important issues regarding the four pillars of the ITU C&I programme, namely: 1- Conformance assessment; 2- Interoperability events; 3- Capacity building; and 4- Establishment of test centres in developing countries,
+j) the executive summary of the ITU Conformance and Interoperability Business Plan report, highlighting important issues regarding the four pillars of the ITU C&I programme, namely: 1- Conformance assessment; 2- Interoperability events; 3- Capacity building; and 4- Establishment of test centres in developing countries,

+considering further

+the decision of the ITU Council 2012 concerning the postponement of the implementation of the ITU Mark until that pillar 1 (conformity assessment) of the action plan reach a more mature stage of development,

 noting